Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

 Use this handy map of the starting area to help you find your way to the start point from the bus stop:

-Once you get going it soon becomes clear where the route goes as you’ll see the mighty wall heading uphill and towards the east.
+Once you get going, the route quickly becomes clear as the wall climbs uphill towards the east.
 For the most part, you can just simply follow the original wall and enjoy the views back towards Golden Bay and beyond.

 On a clear, sunny day you'll be able to see Malta's sister island of Gozo with its white chalk cliffs shining brightly in the distance.
 It's a fantastic site so make sure you stop after an hour or so for a quick break to take it all in.